YOUTH LEADERSHIP CONFERENCE

 Description: Through a week-long, intensive, "up close" examination of the people and processes involved in national and international government and public service, twenty (20) students are made aware of the inner workings of national government and its agencies.
 Through the perspectives of current leaders, students are educated in the basics of becoming participants in American civic life at leadership levels, and become acquainted first hand with the people, places, processes, training and possibilities involved in national leadership, public service and related sectors.
 Special topical foci include: international business, foreign affairs, network journalism, non-profit and special interest sectors, Polish/American and E. Central European relations.

-- Mornings - meeting with government and other leaders in their working environments.
+- Mornings - meeting with gov't. and other leaders in their working environments.

 - Afternoons - lectures on related historical, political and leadership topics / processes.